 15. Hoagard.com ($4.98M/year)

-Çağrı Ayten (from Solingen, Germany) started Hoagard.com almost 9 years ago.
+Çağrı Ayten (from Solingen, Germany) started Hoagard.com about 9 years ago.

 Hello, our names are Ali Bedrettin Boz and Cagri Ayten.
 We founded Hoagard in 2014.
 We took up designing as a new hobby and created steel samples.
 At first, nobody realizes what is going to happen.
 Results are extraordinary.
 We had not only got a new hobby but also, brought a brand new notion to interior design.

 Hoagard was established without investment.
 So it was not a gold mine between the years of 2014 and 2016 the situation was relapsing during these years.
 By making a huge leap in 2016, it has become a brand that reaches an average annual turnover of 4.5 - 5.5 million Euros.